kvarak/dnd/docs/_Classes/alchemist.md

 Additionally, when you learn a new discovery, you can choose one of the discoveries you know and replace it with another discovery that you could learn at that level.

 ### Chemical Distillation
-Beginning at 4th level, you can use your alchemist's supplies to purify water, rendering it drinkable if a little bland in taste.
+You can use your alchemist's supplies to purify water, rendering it drinkable if a little bland in taste.

 ### Brew Potions
 During times of downtime you can prepare alchemical reagents needed to brew potions of different types.
 The currently availabe reagents are represented by ***Alchemy points***.
 The maximum number of ***Alchemy points*** you can have at any time is equal to half your class level.

-From 6th level, you learn to create potions with ease and speed.
+You have learnt to create potions with ease and speed.
 During a couple of hours time, or during a long rest, you can use your alchemist’s supplies and spend your ***Alchemy points*** to brew potions.
 Potions retain potency 24 hours, after which they become inert.
 Unless otherwise noted, their effects last for 1 hour.

 You regain ***Alchemy points*** after a long rest.
 See *Rest Additions* for more info.